Welcome to Smith’s Clove Park

 NOTICE OF MEETING

-PLEASE TAKE NOTICE that the Monroe Joint Park Recreation Commission will conduct its regular monthly meeting on AMay 18, 2020, commencing at 7:30 p.m.
-There is no physical meeting location, but for purposes of compliance with applicable law the meeting shall be deemed to be conducted at the Smith’s Clove Park Meeting Hall, 133 Spring Street, Monroe New York 10950.
+PLEASE TAKE NOTICE that the Monroe Joint Park and Recreation Commission will conduct a monthly meeting on June 22, 2020, commencing at 7:30pm to consider any matters that may be brought.
+There is no physical meeting location, but for the purpose of compliance with the applicable law, the location of the meeting shall be deemed to be conducted at the Smith’s Clove Park Meeting Hall.
+133 Spring Street, Monroe New York 10950.

-PURSUANT TO GOVERNOR CUOMO’S EXECUTIVE ORDER 202.1, the said meeting will be conducted in the following manner: Members of the Monroe Joint Park Recreation Commission will attend the meeting via Zoom video or teleconference.
-The public may access and participate in the said meeting via Zoom using the following dial in number: 1 (929) 205-6099 ; Meeting ID: 876 2560 6589.
+PURSUANT TO GOVERNOR CUOMO’S EXECUTIVE ORDER 202.1, the said meeting will be conducted in the following manner: Members of the Monroe Joint Park and Recreation Commission will attend the meeting via Zoom video or teleconference.
+The public may access and participate in to the said meeting via Zoom using the following dial in number: 1 (646) 558-8656;

 For any person unable to participate at the time of the meeting, email comments may be submitted in advance to the Park Chairman at the following email: email@example.com

 NO IN-PERSON ATTENDANCE IS AVAILABLE OR PERMITTED FOR THE MEETING.
-Public comment will be permitted during privilege of the floor.
+Public comment will be permitted.

-BY ORDER OF THE MONROE JOINT PARK RECREATION COMMISSION,
+BY ORDER OF THE MONROE JOINT PARK AND RECREATION COMMISSION

 John S. Battaglia